-The main features of the guarantee granted by the Kingdom of Spain are:
+The main features of the guarantee granted by the Government of Spain

 ?
-Maximum limit for programme amount is 22 billion Euro.
-This
+The maximum limit for the programme amount is EUR22 billion.

-limit may be increased to 25 billion Euro, subject to approval of
+This limit may be increased to EUR25 billion, subject to ongoing

-the guarantee limit in the General State Budget Law of the forthcoming
+approval of the guarantee limit in the General State Budget Law.

 ?
 The obligations assumed shall be enforceable on the date where